S1mplyD/Numerical-Computing/README.md

 # Numerical-Computing
-Numerical Computing project, blur and deblur of images
+Numerical Computing project, blur and deblur of images.

+Images MUST be 512 x 512 grayscale images!